SRXie/OFR/coat_generation/README.md

 ```bash
 blender --background --python render_test_images.py -- --use_gpu 1
 ```
-This program ouputs scene images at `ROOT+'/images/'`, scene images with a different background at `ROOT+'/bgs/'`, object masks at `ROOT+'/masks/'`, ground-truth information for all objects at `ROOT+'/scenes/'`, and an index-to-object mapping for each scene at `ROOT+'/meta/'`.
+This program outputs scene images at `ROOT+'/images/'`, scene images with a different background at `ROOT+'/bgs/'`, object masks at `ROOT+'/masks/'`, ground-truth information for all objects at `ROOT+'/scenes/'`, and an index-to-object mapping for each scene at `ROOT+'/meta/'`.
 The method `render_subscene_obj` renders images of all possible object subsets for `scene_struct`.

 You can find [more details about image rendering here](image_generation/README.md).